-- A. Prior to imposing any disciplinary actions of written warning, of final written warning, disciplinary suspension, demotion or dismissal, supervisors must consult with the Human Resources Department or the Hospital Human Resources Office, as appropriate, for review and approval of the action. - B. Permanent employees being disciplined by the imposition of a written reprimand, written warning, demotion, suspension, or dismissal must be advised by the appropriate supervisor of their right to grieve such disciplinary action pursuant to: - 1.
+- A. Prior to imposing any disciplinary actions of written warning, of final written warning, disciplinary suspension, demotion or dismissal, supervisors must consult with the Human Resources Department for review and approval of the action. - B. Permanent employees being disciplined by the imposition of a written reprimand, written warning, demotion, suspension, or dismissal must be advised by the appropriate supervisor of their right to grieve such disciplinary action pursuant to: - 1.
 Staff Employee Grievance and Appeals (PPM 2-25). - 2.
 Discrimination Complaints (PPM 2-32). - C. Probationary and temporary staff employees do not have the right to the staff grievance process as outlined in PPM 2-25.
-They do, however, have the right to file a discrimination complaint as outlined in PPM 2-32. - D. Imposition of Disciplinary Actions
+They do, however, have the right to file a discrimination complaint as outlined in PPM 2-32.

+D. Imposition of Disciplinary Actions